muchimi/JoystickGremlinEx/README.md

 GremlinEx provides an automatic mechanism to switch profile modes for each aircraft based on what it has detected is the active aircraft.
 This is dynamic so when a new aicraft is loaded, the mode, if defined in options, will be activated if it exists in the profile.

 As of this version, GremlinEx must run on the same computer running MSFS.
 This is a MSFS requirement.

+## WASM module

+GremlinEx includes a custom MSFS WASM module written in C++ that gives GremlinEx the ability to use gauge API (WASM) expressions, get a list of simulator variables defined by add-ons, and get values from internal variables via SimConnect.
+This functionality gives GremlinEx the ability to control add-on cockpits that are not controllable with the base SimConnect API functionality.
+This functionality does not currently exist in the current SimConnect SDK.

+The module must be installed in the Community folder in MSFS.
+The location of the Community folder varies with the version of MSFS and the method of purchase.
+Here is [a helpful article](https://flightsim.to/help/microsoft-flight-simulator/locating-the-community-folder-of-microsoft-flight-simulator) on how to locate this folder on FlightSim.to.

+The WASM module is included in GremlinEx as a zip file containing a single folder called **gremlinex-module**.
+To install the module, ensure MSFS is not running, and they just copy the folder ** gremlinex-module** in its entirety the Community folder.
+Restart the simulator.

 ## Configuration